 How It Works

-There are three main types of tidal energy.
+There are three main types of tidal energy:

-Tidal Barrage: Tidal barrage acts in a similar fashion to a dam, where it is installed across an inlet of an ocean bay or lagoon that forms a tidal basin.
+Tidal Barrage: Tidal barrage acts similarly to a dam, where it is installed across an inlet of an ocean bay or lagoon that forms a tidal basin.
 Sluice gates on the barrage control water levels and flow rates to allow the tidal basin to fill on the incoming high tides and to empty through an electricity turbine system on the outgoing (“ebb”) tide.
 A two-way tidal power system generates electricity from both the incoming and outgoing tides using the movements of the water.

 Tidal Turbines: Tidal turbines act similarly to wind turbines; the water turns the blades, which rotate a generator to generate electricity (for more detail, click here).
 However, because water is much denser (800 times denser) and more powerful than air, tidal turbines have to be much sturdier and heavier than wind turbines.
 This means that tidal turbines are much more expensive than wind turbines because of their added weight, though this is often offset with a great electrical output than wind turbines.

-Tidal Lagoon: A tidal lagoon generator uses the flow of water in and out of a tidal lagoon in order to turn turbines.
+Tidal Lagoon: A tidal lagoon generator uses the flow of water in and out of a tidal lagoon to turn turbines.
 The mechanics are much similar to a tidal barrage system, though they can be placed along coasts.

 How It Is Renewable Energy

 Tidal energy does not require any additional energy to make the tides go, as the tides are a natural result of the moon's gravity, and it releases no greenhouse gas emissions.